Darktrace Privacy & Data Protection Notice

 · opt out of the use of your personal data for any purposes or a specific purpose, such as the Darktrace Customer Portal.

-If you are a resident of California, you have certain rights under the CCPA:
+If you are a resident of a US state that has applicable Data privacy legislation, you have certain rights:

 Changes to our Privacy & Data Protection Policy